 Expertise, Authoritativeness, and Trustworthiness

-Google wants to rank websites that are high quality and relevant for their search engine.
+Google wants to rank high-quality and relevant websites for its search engine.
 Google evaluates three main components of Google’s E-A-T:

 Small business website owners should focus on increasing their expertise in Google search engine rankings.
 You can increase your expertise by:

 - Being active on social media platforms like Google Plus and Facebook, with good reviews.
-Google can use this to help determine your expertise in specific business areas you’re trying to rank well for in search engine results pages.
+Google can use this to help determine your expertise in specific business areas for which you’re trying to rank well in search engine results pages.